polmes/thermo-solver/README.md

-# Thermodynamics Simulation
+# Thermo Solver
-Heat Transfer simulator using a Finite Volumes solver for *Gas Dynamics*
+Thermal conduction simulator using a Finite Volumes solver for *Gas Dynamics and Heat and Mass Trasnsfer*

 ![Temperatures Evolution with Time](plots/map.gif)